Information Filtering via Variational Regularization for Robot Manipulation: Experiments

 \subsection{Comparison with the State-of-the-art Methods}

-\textbf{RoboTwin2.0.} As shown in Tab. \ref{tab:robotwin2} and \ref{tab:robotwin2_avg}, we compare our method against the state-of-the-art approaches reported on the RoboTwin2.0 leaderboard\footnote{\url{https://robotwin-platform.github.io/leaderboard}} across 49 tasks.
-Tab. \ref{tab:robotwin2} indicates that augmenting DP3 with our VR module yields consistent performance gains on almost all tasks, with the largest improvement of 27 percentage points (on Open Microwave, from 61$\%$ to 88$\%$).
-Notably, DP3+VR achieves improvements of at least 10 percentage points on nearly one-third of the tasks (15 out of 49).
-We further compute the average success rate over all 49 tasks for each method, as summarized in Tab. \ref{tab:robotwin2_avg}.
-Although the VR module introduces virtually no additional parameters, it boosts the baseline (DP3) by 6.1 percentage points on average, reaching an overall success rate of 62.4$\%$.
+\textbf{RoboTwin2.0.} As shown in Tab.~\ref{tab:robotwin2_top27_dit_vr}, we compare our method with strong baselines from the RoboTwin2.0 leaderboard\footnote{\url{https://robotwin-platform.github.io/leaderboard}}.
+On this benchmark, DP3-Net+VR improves the average success rate from 56.6 to 63.8 (+7.2), while DP3-DiT+VR improves it from 62.7 to 67.0 (+4.3).
+Overall, VR brings consistent gains to both U-Net and DiT backbones across a broad range of challenging dual-arm manipulation tasks.

-\textbf{Results on Adroit and MetaWorld.} As shown in Tab. \ref{tab:am} and \ref{tab:am_avg}, we evaluate the data efficiency of our method on Adroit and MetaWorld, using only 10 expert demonstrations for training.
-Even under this low-data regime, VR consistently improves DP3 across multiple tasks, yielding an average ${\rm SR}_5$ gain of 4.1 percentage points over the baseline.
+\textbf{Adroit and MetaWorld.} As shown in Tab.~\ref{tab:dp3_dit_vr_results_with_adroit}, we evaluate the data efficiency of our method on Adroit and MetaWorld, using only 10 expert demonstrations for training.
+On Adroit, VR improves DP3-UNet from 68.6 to 73.7 (+5.1) and improves DP3-DiT from 70.4 to 73.8 (+3.4).
+On MetaWorld, VR consistently improves the average ${\rm SR}_5$ of DP3-UNet from 63.1 to 68.1 (+5.0), and also improves DP3-DiT from 64.6 to 67.7 (+3.1), demonstrating that VR remains effective across different manipulation benchmarks and decoder backbones.